“[The Man That Got Away] may be the greatest song Harold Arlen ever wrote.” – Dorothy Kilgallen, 1953

 May 22, 1930: Local girl Frances Gumm (Judy Garland) performed at the piano class recital of Mrs. J.C.
 Shapland at the Lancaster High School, Lancaster, California.
 Frances was the emcee and closed the show with a ballad and a dance.

-The article below is also an example of the press’s focus on Judy’s weight, which as we know, they would harass her about until her death.
+The first article is an example of the press’s focus on Judy’s weight, which as we know, they would harass her about it until her death.

 Judy Garland Diets to Keep Childish Figure for Kid Role

 Judy Garland is 14 and definitely precocious.
 But good fun.

 Her wisecracking is garnished with modesty, and her trim little figure is obscured by unflattering, juvenile frocks.
 Judy is trying her very best to remain a child until Metro-Goldwyn-Mayer decides that she can be an ingenue.
 That will be in a little more than a year; her sixteenth birthday will be June 10, 1939.